webix-hub/docs/data/api/refs/ui.filetable.md

 {{api
+- api/link/ui.filetable_$customprint_other.md - generates custom HTML to print instead of the widget's HTML and invokes printing
 - api/link/ui.filetable_$drag_other.md - method called when drag operation initiated
 - api/link/ui.filetable_$draghtml_other.md - defines how dragged item will look
 - api/link/ui.filetable_$dragin_other.md - method called when item moved on possible drop landing during dnd